kevinjohnkiely/la-rosa-restaurant-project-1/README.md

 <img src="https://github.com/kevinjohnkiely/la-rosa-restaurant-project-1/blob/main/wireframesScreenshots/menu-screenshot.png">

 ### Contact Us Page
 This page clearly displays the contact details of the restaurant and also a contact form should the user wish to submit any queries in that manner.
-Also included on this page will be a map showing the directions to the restaurant.

 <img src="https://github.com/kevinjohnkiely/la-rosa-restaurant-project-1/blob/main/wireframesScreenshots/contact.png">